 (ii) The main advantage of a review, it seems to us, is that if the outcome were to be successful, parents would get the decision before the first round of allocations.

-(iv) Reviews will take place behind closed doors in January.
-We have no idea how long will be spent on each case – except that it is likely to be significantly less than at an appeal.
+(iv) Reviews will take place behind closed doors in November, December and January.
+We have no idea how long will be spent on each case – except that it is likely to be minimal compared with an appeal.

 (v) Parents will: